 October 28, 2014

-There’s a lot to be said for visiting Italy in the off season.
+There’s a lot to be said for visiting Rome in the off season.
 From October to April, barring Christmas, the tourist crowds are far smaller, the major attractions are less crowded, and hotels and B&Bs are cheaper.

-There are still a few tips and tricks that make it easier to get around and get good deals in Rome, where tourism is a year-round business.
+There are still a few travel tips and tricks that make it easier to get around and get good deals in Rome, where tourism is a year-round business.
 The hustle and bustle of Rome can be confusing and exciting at any time of year, so here are a few tips to remember and a few tricks to get you to all the important sights.

 Don't be afraid to try smaller B&Bs.
 The B&B Trevi Roma, for instance is a reasonable, clean boutique hotel only steps from the Trevi fountain, and the included breakfast is fit for a king, with an espresso machine, cold cuts and cheese, and pastries.
 Included breakfast is a great perk in Rome, as cafes can be expensive if you want to sit and linger over your morning meal.
 Smaller hotels and B&Bs also give travelers a chance to live more like a local and experience the quirky and wonderful neighborhoods which make up the old city area.
 If you need to sleep more than two people, consider renting an apartment, which can be done online through reputable booking services.
 Then you can shop the food markets and cook your own gourmet masterpieces, saving even more cash.